 Through education, community development and job creation Lemuel seeks to provide those we serve with a means of escaping the harsh cycle of poverty in order to care for their families without dependency on continued outside sourcing.

-Hand-outs only tend to undermine ownership, work ethic, and self-esteem and create dependence and entitlement.
-Instead, Lemuel provides “hand-ups” – requiring involvement on the part of individuals and the community for anything that is done.
+Rather than hand-outs, Lemuel provides “hand-ups” – requiring involvement on the part of individuals and the community for anything that is done.

 The organization also sponsors development projects such as food/cash-for-work programs, community dug rain water catchment holes, preparing unused land for gardening, and assisting families in the construction of cisterns, latrines and cement block homes.